deercreeklabs/f1-seller-client/seller.md

 ## About

-This is the official PHP seller client package for the F1 Shopping Cart service.
+This is the PHP seller client package for the F1 Shopping Cart service.

 This package should be installed on the seller web server and enables seller-side operations such as getting and setting stock levels, purchase limits, etc.